 Research Fellows.
-Research Fellows fulfill their elective requirement by taking NWC 6910 "Research Fellow Advanced Studies I" in the Fall and NWC 6911 "Research Fellow Advanced Studies II" and NWC 6912 "Research Fellow Advanced Studies III" in the Spring.
-Additional information on the NWC Research Fellows program is located in the Appendix of this handbook.
+Research Fellows fulfill their elective requirement by taking NWC 6910 "Research Fellow Advanced Studies I" in the Fall and NWC 6911 "Research Fellow Advanced Studies II" in the Spring.
+Additional information on the NWC Research Fellows program is in the Appendix of this handbook.

 NDU Scholars.
 NDU Scholars fulfill their Fall elective requirements by taking NWC 6904 Scholars Research.
 Depending on the scope of the project, the Scholar may request from the Director of Research and Writing to take NWC 6904 again in the Spring term.
 The second and/or third elective is an open elective taken during either term.
-Additional information on the NDU Scholar Program is located in the Appendix of this handbook.
+Additional information on the NDU Scholar Program is in the Appendix of this handbook.